-“Coulomb’s law states that force of attraction or repulsion between two electric charges is directly proportional to their magnitudes and inversely proportional to the square of distance between them”.It is mathematically explained as:
+“Coulomb’s law states that force of attraction or repulsion between two electric charges is directly proportional to their magnitudes and inversely proportional to the square of distance between them”.Coulomb’s law examples are given below.

-Charles Agustin Coulomb (1736-1806) measured electrical attractions and repulsions quantitatively and deduced the law that governs them.His apparatus,shown in fig.
+Charles Agustin Coulomb (1736-1806) measured electrical attractions and repulsion quantitatively and deduced the law that governs them.His apparatus,shown in fig.

 This figure resembles the figure given below: